-Though this has been a section at the website for a a few years, the shortcode to IMDB recently changed, breaking all the plugins and links.
+Though this has been a section at the website since 2014, the shortcode to IMDB recently changed, breaking all the plugins and links.
 So I am putting all the films previously appearing on their own pages into one post.
 Check back often, as I will update this post when new movies come out.
-This is a sample, so if you think something should be included, please contact me.
+This is just a sample listing, so if you think something should be included, please contact me.
 Most of these films deal with climate catastrophes.

 A.I.
 Artificial Intelligence: Steven Spielberg.
 A post-apocalyptic/global warming setting backgrounds this story of “a highly advanced robotic boy longs to become real so that he can regain the love of his human mother.”

 Annihilation: Alex Garland.
 A biologist signs up for a dangerous, secret expedition where the laws of nature don’t apply.

 Beasts of the Southern Wild: Benh Zeitlin.
 I really love this film and highly recommend it.
 According to The Guardian, “Not classic dystopian sci-fi at all, it still has a visionary gleam in its eye, with present-day ecological concerns pressing on and constantly threatening to break through the levees of the imagination.”

 Blood Glacier (The Station): Marvin Kren.
 Originally titled Blutgletscher, this is a sci-fi horror film with climate themes about a glacier melting blood, which affects local wildlife.
 Check out Hollywood Reporter for an interview with the director.